 Research has also shown the Pfizer vaccine decreased the risk of moderate to severe COVID-19 disease by 95% and reduced the risk of hospitalization by 100%.

-The Pfizer vaccine is safe for children age 5 and older.
-In clinical trials, thousands of youth participated to show that the vaccine is well-tolerated and safe for people as young as 5 years.
-In addition, there were not any new or unexpected side effects or safety concerns for kids age 5 and older.
+The Pfizer vaccine is safe for infants 6 months of age and older.
+In clinical trials, thousands of youth participated to show that the vaccine is well-tolerated and safe for people.
+In addition, there were not any new or unexpected side effects or safety concerns for infants and kids.

 The vaccine has been studied carefully in children, with the data reviewed by the FDA, the CDC and expert panels that work with them.
 Given that the mRNA molecule in the Pfizer vaccine mimics a natural human process, experts say they are confident that the vaccines are safe for growing bodies.
 The American Academy of Pediatrics and UW Health physicians agree that children should get vaccinated as soon as they are eligible.